y2q-actionman/cl-aws-custom-runtime-test/README.md

 ### About the Dockerfile.

-`build-bootstrap/Dockerfile` is a definition of buiding environment.
+The `Dockerfile` in this repository is a definition of buiding environment.
 This Dockerfile does following:

 1. It starts with the amazonlinux.
 2. It gets SBCL from the official repository, and installs it.
-(I've tried `yum` of amazonlinux, but it does not have sbcl.)
+(I've tried `yum` on amazonlinux1 and amazonlinux2, or `dnf` on amazonlinux2023.
+However, they don't have `sbcl`.)
 3. It gets Quicklisp and install it.
 4. It copies runtime sources (`aws-lambda-runtime`, `aws-lambda-function-util`, and `aws-lambda-runtime-additional-libraries`), and install them with some libraries fetched via Quicklisp.